Area of Squares

 A = 16 units2

-As far as the area of rectangles goes, that's really all there is to say.
+As far as the area of squares goes, that's really all there is to say.
 You'll probably encounter problems that require you to find l, w, or s before you can calculate A. Or maybe they'll ask you to solve for one of the sides given the area.
 There are many ways to spin these problems, but as long as you can identify the formula you need and the variable you're looking for, there shouldn't be a problem.

 Except for the sample problems, of course.